ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 #### Merge validations

 The automatic merge strategy also validates the integrity of merged schemas.
-Validations may be set to `error`, `warn`, or `off` for the entire schema or for specific types and fields:
+Validations may be set to `error`, `warn`, or `off` for the entire schema or scoped for specific types and fields:

 ```js
 const gatewaySchema = stitchSchemas({